alexiordachescu/developers-dashboard/README.md

 Developers Dashboard is a platform for developers to store code snippets and links to essential resources.
-This group project was realized in 5 days by a group of 3 Codaisseur students.
+This project was realized in 5 days by a group of 3 Codaisseur students.
 There weren't any hard requirements for this project, the only guideline we've received was related to the generic theme: useful things we would've liked to have during the Codaisseur bootcamp.

 ![](ezgif.com-gif-maker.gif)